cynkra/fledge/tests/testthat/_snaps/full-cycle-main-nopush.md

       i File size: "some hundreds of bytes" i Uploading package & comments
       Not submitting for real o:-)
+      i Check your inbox for a confirmation e-mail from CRAN.
+      > Copy the URL to the clipboard.
       Not submitting for real o:-)

 ---